tushartushar/taksidiotis/guide.md

 In case you have enough time for holidays, a great choice for you is to visit Chania, Crete.
 A city that combines wonderful nightlife as well as landscapes and well-known beaches. [click to visit website](https://www.discovergreece.com/el/greek-islands/crete/chania)

+Another great city of Crete is Heraklion in which you can visit a lot of well-known sightsees such as Knossos, Koules and Fountain Morozini.

 Spetses:
 Beautiful nature, perfect beaches and a complex history ‒ Spetses is an island that has all three.
 It's close enough to Athens to be enjoyed as a day trip and has enough varied sites and activities to keep you completely occupied for longer trips. http://www.greece-is.com/5-reasons-visit-spetses/